TerribleNews/gchp/README.md

 # CO2 Only GCHP on Pleaides
 ## Prereqs

 Pleiades already has almost all the necessary packages available in its module system.
-To load the appropriate modules, place the following rc file in your home directory:
+To load the appropriate modules, place the following text in a file called  `gchp.ifort18_sgimpi_pleiades.env` in your home directory:
 ```
 #!/bin/bash
 # Based on seastham's home/pleiades.basrch